harikishan81001/custom_decorator/README.md

 #ABOUT CUSTOM DECORATOR

     Custom decorator for multiple permissions, which will check for all permissions and allow user if he passes test.

-    Ex -
-        @permission_set_required(perm=['app.add_app', 'app.change_app'], perm_check='AND')
-            1- perm_check is the factor through which user permission is being checked like if perm_check = AND then user must have all permission listed in perm
-            2- if perm_check=OR then if user has any one of them can pass the test and will be able to access the url.
-            3 - perm_check is restricted for AND and OR, if any of them not found, will raise NotValidCheck exception.

 #User manual

   1- download application.